- October 30, 2015

 “Interesting mechanics where you can walk up (or down) walls, and essentially rotate gravity (as if your shoes were magnetic and you were in space).”

-“Gameplay generally consists of failing a few times when you first reach a new level to get a good grip of its layout; the game really makes you think in 3 dimensions, then following the correct route and completing the level.”
+“Gameplay generally consists of failing a few times when you first reach a new level to get a good grip of its layout (the game really makes you think in 3 dimensions) then following the correct route and completing level.”

-“The mechanics seem to rely on the ability to rotate gravity so that you can walk on the sides or under the structure, but after button mashing for a bit, I found no way to execute this mechanic.”
+“Mechanics seem to rely on the ability to rotate the gravity so that you can walk on sides or under the structure, but after button mashing for a bit, I found no way to execute this mechanic.”

-“Gameplay generally consists of failing a few times when you first reach a new level to get a good grip of its layout.
-The game really makes you think in three dimensions, then you follow the correct route and complete the level.”
+“Gameplay generally consists of failing a few times when you first reach a new level to get a good grip of its layout (the game really makes you think in 3 dimensions), then following the correct route and completing the level.”

-“The simple mechanics of moving on each block lead to the game putting you into the third dimension, where you have to walk around blocks and take leaps of faith.”
+“Simple mechanics of moving on each block and then the game puts you into the third dimension with walking around blocks and taking leaps of faith.”

 Games Like Vertigo Void